-Medical Practice Marketing Tips to Reach New Patients
+Medical Practice Marketing Tips to Reach New Patients in 2022

-Medical practice marketing has evolved to a more digital landscape over the last 3-5 years are patients have become more involved in their own health journey.
+Practice marketing has evolved to a more digital landscape over the last 3-5 years are patients have become more involved in their own health journey.

 This rings even truer during a crisis like COVID as patients are now forced to turn to digital avenues like telehealth and online content for their care.